 In September 2011, Adam joined the ISN as Head of the Editorial Content Team.
 He holds a BA in International Relations and Strategic Studies from Lancaster University and an MA in Intelligence and Security Studies from the University of Salford.

 Adam has previously worked for the UK Defence Forum, the Transnational Crisis Project and for a defense and public affairs consultancy.
 While in these positions, he wrote extensively on defense and security issues for a wide audience, including UK Parliamentarians and those working in the defense industry.
 Immediately prior to his arrival at the ISN, Adam analyzed defense-industrial issues for Defence and Security Systems International Magazine, Defense Industry Daily and in his blog National Defence Industry Extra.

-As one of our Content Editors, Vivian Fritschi is currently responsible for producing Security Watch.
-She was previously a research associate and Director of the Young Leaders program at the CSIS's Pacific Forum, which is a Honolulu-based research institute that specializes in Asian affairs.
+As one of our Editorial Content Editors, Vivian Fritschi is currently responsible for producing Security Watch.
+She was previously a research associate and Director of the Young Leaders Program at the CSIS Pacific Forum, which is a Honolulu-based research institute that specializes in Asian affairs.

 Vivian has a Master's Degree in Foreign Affairs from the University of Virginia and received her Bachelor's Degree in International Relations and French Literature from Tufts University in Medford, Massachusetts.

 Tania is a Student Editor who joined the ISN in April 2014.
 She is currently pursuing a Bachelor's Degree in Multilingual Communication at the University of Geneva.
 Tania has done voluntary work at the Fourth Global Platform for Disaster Risk Reduction, Geneva.
 She speaks Spanish, English, French and some German.